All Episodes

 That's why she's been surrounded by guards armed with them for the past three decades.

-But average Americans who watch the news and feel genuine fear for their safety and their family's safety, she wants to deny them the level of protection she insists upon herself.
+AR-15s are fine for Hillary and her family, but average Americans who watch the news and feel genuine fear for their safety and their family's safety, she wants to deny them the level of protection she insists upon herself.

-And it will be voted on on Monday to close the so-called gun show loophole.
+We're pushing a bill and have been pushing a bill, and it will be voted on on Monday to close the so-called gun show loophole.

-Um would that have done anything to stop the massacre in Orlando?
+Would that have done anything to stop the massacre in Orlando?

-So it it it may yeah, it may have in the sense that if you partner it together with a bill that stops terrorists, but wait a minute, he he didn't buy those guns at a at a at a gun show.
+So it may have in the sense that if you partner it together with a bill that stops terrorists from getting gas.

-And he would have passed the background, he did pass a background check.
+And he would have passed the background.

-He did pass a background check, but if the Feinstein bill was in effect, he the FBI could have put him on the list of those who are prohibited from getting guns.
+He did pass a background check, but if the Feinstein bill was in effect, the FBI could have put him on the list of those who are prohibited from getting guns.

 And what if he went into the gun store and was denied?